• Skip to primary navigation

 4. Add pumpkin sprouts to salads, wraps, sandwiches, rice, curries, sandwiches, burgers… Anything!

-How long does it take to sprout pumpkin seeds?
+How long does it take pumpkin seeds to sprout?

-The entire process for sprouting pumpkin seeds takes between 2 – 3 days.
-It’s a quick process that will leave you with tasty, easy-to-digest seeds.
+The entire process of sprouting pumpkin seeds takes between 2 - 3 days.
+It's a quick process that will leave you with tasty, easy-to-digest seeds.

-You’ll know the seeds have turned into sprouts not necessarily by a visual but by taste.
+You'll know the seeds have become sprouts visually and by taste.
 It is recommended to try the seeds after each rinse until you have the desired flavor.
-You may see a tiny sprout on the tip of the seed, but it’s not necessary to see this before they’re ready.
+You may see a tiny sprout on the tip of the seed, but it's unnecessary to see this before they're ready.

 how to sprout pumpkin seeds into microgreens